- About NCAS & UCN

 Counternarratives (New Directions, 2015; Fitzcarraldo Editions, UK 2016; Éditions Cambourakis, France, 2016)

 GRIND, with photographs by Nicholas Muellner (ITI Press, 2016)

 Playland (Seven Kitchens Press, 2016)

-Essays, fiction, poetry, translations, and reviews published in African American Review, Agni, A Public Space, Aufgabe, Baffler, Callaloo, Fence, Gay and Lesbian Review, Hambone, Indiana Review, Kenyon Review, Mandorla, Ploughshares, TriQuarterly, Vanitas, Volta/Evening Will Come, Washington Post Book World, and numerous other print and online journals, as well as many anthologies.
+Essays, fiction, poetry, translations, and reviews published in African American Review, Agni, A Public Space, Aufgabe, Baffler, Callaloo, Fence, Frieze, Hambone, Indiana Review, Kenyon Review, Mandorla, Ploughshares, TriQuarterly, Vanitas, Vice, Volta/Evening Will Come, Washington Post Book World, and numerous other print and online journals, as well as many anthologies.

 Fiction writing; poetry and poetics; 20th and 21st Century American, African American and African Diasporic literary and cultural studies; Black and global aesthetics; translation and translation studies.